 Regardless, we knew we wanted to use 3/8″ exterior plywood, also known as CDX plywood, instead of luan underlayment when we were ready to plank our bathroom walls.

 So, what made us choose to use exterior grade plywood to shiplap our master bathroom instead luan underlayment (or even authentic shiplap)?

 Here are 5 reasons:

 The “X” in CDX means the plywood can withstand exposure to the elements over a short period of time before it’s painted or sealed.
 The main difference is that they use an exterior-grade resin glue to hold the layers of the wood together.
 Since we’re “shiplapping” our bathroom, we wanted something that would withstand the humidity and be less likely to delaminate over time.
-We covered the planks with primer before we painted.
+After putting the boards up, we covered the planks with primer before we painted.
 Speaking of humidity, it’s important that you have an adequate exhaust fan.
 We used this calculator to see what size fan we needed and ended up ordering this one.

 The 3/8″ exterior plywood is less likely to warp over time compared to 1/4″ luan.
 It’s also less likely to split when cut or nailed.